bigtimecodersean/bigtimecodersean.github.io/projects.md

 ### [Vision Transformer-From-Scratch](https://github.com/bigtimecodersean/Vision_Transformer_Replication)

-I replicated a Vision Transformer, as developed in: https://arxiv.org/abs/2010.11929

-... and applied it to a classifying food categories
+I replicated a Vision Transformer, as developed in: https://arxiv.org/abs/2010.11929 ... and applied it to a classifying food categories.
 This project was part of Zero-to-Mastery's: Deep Learning with Pytorch

 ### [Fine-Tuning Stanford Cars Classifier](https://github.com/bigtimecodersean/Fine_Tuning_Stanford_Cars_Classification)
 We are fine-tuning a few vision models (effnetb0 & GoogleNet) on the StanfordCars dataset to classify cars.
 We then deploy our top-performing model as a Gradio app to Hugging Face Spaces.